weaversa/cryptol-course/labs/Language/Basics.md

   * 1-d sequences of bits are treated as numbers by arithmetic and comparison operators.
 So for instance, `[False, True] == (1 :
     [2])` and `[True, False, True] > 4` both hold.
-  * Cryptol distinguishes between the different dimensions.
+  * Cryptol distinguishes between different dimensions.
 In particular, `True` and `[True]` are type incompatible.
   * The number of bracket pairs in a type gives its dimension.
   * Cryptol supports **holes** in types via the `_` character.
 When